lululau/tali/README.md

 - **DNS Management**: Browse AliDNS domains and their DNS records
 - **SLB Instances**: Monitor Server Load Balancer instances and their configurations with JSON details
 - **RDS Instances**: Inspect RDS database instances and their properties with JSON details
-- **OSS Management**: Browse OSS buckets and objects with full details
+- **OSS Management**: Browse OSS buckets and objects with pagination and full details
+- **Interactive Features**:
+  - Copy any data as JSON to clipboard with double-y
+  - Edit JSON data in external nvim editor
+  - Mouse text selection in detail views
+  - Real-time pagination info in mode line

 ## Prerequisites